-In accordance with Government Auditing Standards, we have also issued our report dated January 30, 2019, on our consideration of Neighborhood Reinvestment Corporation (d.b.a.
+In accordance with Government Auditing Standards, we have also issued our report dated February 6, 2020, on our consideration of Neighborhood Reinvestment Corporation (d.b.a.
 NeighborWorks® America)'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of Neighborhood Reinvestment Corporation (d.b.a.
+NeighborWorks America)'s internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Neighborhood Reinvestment Corporation (d.b.a.
 NeighborWorks® America)'s internal control over financial reporting and compliance.